appbaseio/reactive-manual/docs/v1.0.0/map-components/ReactiveMap.md

     event that triggers popover, accepts either a "click" or a "mouseover" as valid values.
 - **onPopoverTrigger** `function` [optional]
     a function that takes one argument for getting a marker's data and returns an HTML markup to be displayed in the popover box.
+- **popoverTTL** `Number` [optional]
+    time to live for a popover specified in seconds.
+By default, a popover doesn't have a TTL value.
+Valid values are in the range (0, 60].
 - **stream** `Boolean` [optional]
     whether to stream new result (aka realtime view) updates in the UI.
 Defaults to `false`.
 - **streamTTL** `Number` [optional]